Fighting Mad (1976 film): Production

-In making the film, producer Roger Corman analysed three other recent low-budget rural action thrillers that had been big hits: Billy Jack (1971), Walking Tall (1973) and Dirty Mary, Crazy Larry (1974).
+The movie was one of four Roger Corman made for 20th Century Fox.
+In making the film, Corman analysed three other recent low-budget rural action thrillers that had been big hits: Billy Jack (1971), Walking Tall (1973) and Dirty Mary, Crazy Larry (1974).
 He deduced they had three things in common: a hero with an off-beat sidekick, an unusual mode of transport and an interesting weapon.
 This is why the Peter Fonda character travels on an old motorcycle with his toddler son and uses a compound bow.
+Corman said, "It was an attempt, once more, to follow a style that you're probably familiar with now — an action picture with a certain social comment."